 Height and Spread: 4m x 2m (10 years)

-Overview: The seed strain was developed specifically for tree planting in the Canadian prairies.
-It is a composite of selected parent trees from native stands and shelterbelts.
+Overview: The seed strain has proven to be well adapted for tree planting in the Canadian prairies.
+It is a composite of selected parent trees in natural stands.

 Fruits: Red drupe, 8-12 mm long with thin sour-sweet edible flesh.

 Average number of seeds/packet: 300

 SEED TREATMENT / SOWING

 Stratification: Soak seed 72 hours then stratify in moist sand (10 percent moisture) for 140 days at 20⁰C.
 When germinations starts to occur in bag, sow into a ﬂat of peat moss in warm conditions until seeds sprout.
 Transplant sprouted seed to containers.

 Ideal sowing time: Non-treated seed in summer (will germinate the following spring) or stratified seed in spring.

 Sowing instructions: Outdoor seedbed - Sow 2.0 cm deep and 75 seeds/meter; Greenhouse - sow 3 seeds per cell 1 cm deep.